 LastPass even has a stricter rule that will lock you to device type: either mobile or desktop.
 So, cross-platform functionalities are out the window.
 Though, it does allow one-to-one password sharing.

-NordPass doesn't include sharing options for paid users at all.
+NordPass doesn't include sharing options for free users at all.
 However, it does allow some cross-platform use if you sign out of other devices.
 So, both versions come with particular drawbacks.

 NordPass vs. LastPass: Paid